Skip to content

 • Canandaigua is important because it prevents the western side of the New York build from dropping out too abruptly

-• this segment works best when travelers treat it as a continuation layer rather than a claim that the whole Finger Lakes corridor is complete
+• this segment works best when travelers treat it as a stretch layer rather than a claim that the whole Finger Lakes corridor is complete